FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 	<figcaption>Bokeh Blur and Gaussian Blur compared.</figcaption>
 </figure>

-In contrast to that, when emulating lenses and especially in the context of [Depth of Field](https://dev.epicgames.com/documentation/en-us/unreal-engine/depth-of-field-in-unreal-engine), is "[Bokeh Blur](https://dev.epicgames.com/documentation/en-us/unreal-engine/cinematic-depth-of-field-method?application_version=4.27)", also known as "Lens Blur" or "Cinematic Blur".
+In contrast to that, when emulating lenses and or creating [Depth of Field](https://dev.epicgames.com/documentation/en-us/unreal-engine/depth-of-field-in-unreal-engine), is "[Bokeh Blur](https://dev.epicgames.com/documentation/en-us/unreal-engine/cinematic-depth-of-field-method?application_version=4.27)" - also known as "Lens Blur" or "Cinematic Blur".
 This type of blur ***is*** the target visual effect.
 The challenges and approaches are very much related, but algorithms used differ.

 Algorithms get really creative in this space, all with different trade-offs and visuals.
 Some sample using a [poission disk distribution](https://mynameismjp.wordpress.com/2011/02/28/bokeh/) and some have cool out of the box thinking: Computerphile covered a comlex numbers based approach to creating Bokeh Blurs, a fascinating number theory cross-over.